-The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), continued to recover and see an increase in sales following the decline caused by the impact of Covid-19.
-The Board continues to closely monitor performance and is hopeful that 2023 will see a continued recovery and further increase in sales.
+The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), continued to see an increase in sales following the decline caused by the impact of Covid-19.
+Furthermore, a sizeable improvement to the gross profit margin has been noted in 2023.
+The Board continues to closely monitor performance and is hopeful that 2024 will continue to see an increase in sales.